Meet with us to talk about your project!

 Round Two awards decision

-The Policy Development program can support creating locally adopted, enforceable policies that have an impact on physical development city-wide or in a specific defined area, for example a station area.
-The funds can only pay for activities that happen after the grant is awarded.
-Any work that was completed before award won’t be eligible.
-Like with other LCA programs the funds will be awarded as reimbursements for work completed.
+The Policy & Program Development grant program supports creating locally adopted programs and partnerships and enforceable policies that have an impact on physical development city-wide or in a specific defined area, for example a station area.
+Grant funds can only pay for activities that occur after the grant is awarded.
+Any work completed prior to the award is not eligible.
+The funds are reimbursed to the grantee for work completed.

 Eligible Activities

-• Consultant services to develop a policy that will further LCA and Thrive goals
+• Consultant services to develop a policy, program, or partnership that will further LCA and Imagine 2050 goals

-• Staff time directly related to developing an eligible policy that will further LCA and Thrive goals
+• Staff time directly related to developing an eligible policy, program, or partnership that will further LCA and Imagaine 2050 goals

 Ineligible Activities